 corruption Voters say no to corruption in Guatemala This article is part of U.S. Democracy Day, a nationwide collaborative on Sept.
 15, the International Day of Democracy, in which news organizations cover how democracy works and the threats it faces.
 To learn more, visit usdemocracyday.org.
 On August 20, Guatemalans voted an upset candidate into office.
 Bernardo

-disinformation The Georgia indictment: How falsehoods can put freedom at risk This article is part of U.S. Democracy Day, a nationwide collaborative on Sept.
+disinformation How falsehoods can put freedom at risk This article is part of U.S. Democracy Day, a nationwide collaborative on Sept.
 15, the International Day of Democracy, in which news organizations cover how democracy works and the threats it faces.
 To learn more, visit usdemocracyday.org.
 A notable aspect of the Georgia indictment coverage is how many

 New test finds young people susceptible to misinformation + thoughts on Meta's Threads Psychologists at the University of Cambridge developed a two-minute test to assess people's ability to identify fake news headlines.
 Working with data and public opinion organization YouGov, they got 8,000 participants to take it over a two-year period.
 Their findings refute conventional wisdom: In the 18 to